schrodinger/infra-tester/README.md

           - type: OutputEqual                                   # compare the value of an output
             output_name: sample_output                          # name of the output
-            output_value: it's working                          # the value it should be equal to
+            value: it's working                                 # the value it should be equal to

           - type: OutputsAreEqual                               # make sure values of multiple outputs are equal
             output_names:                                       # the list of output names, all of which should have same value